Medic1111/ARYSE-PAGANO-PORTFOLIO/README.md

 [OBJECTIVE]

-- Live aboard a sail-boat... but besides that, career change to programming working in a healthy and challenging driven enviroment with a diverse group of people.
+- Live aboard a sail-boat... but besides that, career change to programming working in a healthy and challenge driven enviroment with a diverse group of people.

 [MY_TRAITS]